-Cameron Howe is best known as the founder of the Carrum and Patterson Lakes Forum, which advocates for residents’ rights and acts as a voice on local issues, successfully overseeing the funding of community and regional projects.
+Cameron Howe is a writer, artist and marketer best known for being the founder of the Carrum and Patterson Lakes Forum, which advocates for residents’ rights and acts as a voice on local issues, successfully overseeing the funding of community and regional projects.

 His childhood was dominated often on a daily basis by his mother’s concert piano pieces being played for up to five hours.
 From painting and photography to the work he does in the media, Cameron is a lover of the arts, with an abstract expressionist style that encapsulates emotion and storytelling into figures.

-“The arts runs in my blood — allowing me to express what I can’t find words for and to connect with others” – Cameron Howe
+“The arts runs in my blood — allowing me to express what I can’t find words for and to connect with others.”

 Cameron is widely regarded for his commitment to the community and is a patrolling member of the Carrum Surf Life Saving Club.